FSRV Stock Forecast: All the More Reason to Consider FinServ Acquisition Corp. (FSRV) Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -4.88% loss in the last 1 month and extending the period to 3 months gives it a -29.09%, and is -7.21% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.10% over the week and 7.28% over the month.
+The stock witnessed a -3.82% loss in the last 1 month and extending the period to 3 months gives it a -22.14%, and is 7.76% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.45% over the week and 7.09% over the month.

 FinServ Acquisition Corp.
 (FSRV) Analyst Forecasts